jornane/vmware-check-tools/README.md

-# VMWare Tools recompiling system service
+# VMWare Tools recompile system service
 When running a Linux virtual machine on a VMWare Hypervisor you are adviced to install the VMWare Guest Tools on the virtual machine.
 But after every kernel upgrade you’ll have to recompile them.
 This can become a tedious task when you have a lot of virtual machines.

 ## What will it do